bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 ## Module Challenge

 Students will build a password generator using JavaScript for this week's challenge.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by the JavaScript code students create.
+It will also feature a clean, responsive user interface, ensuring compatibility with multiple screen sizes.

 [Module 03 Challenge](../../01-Class-Content/03-Javascript/02-Challenge)